EsotericGolf/x86-64/README.md

 ## Assembly Template
-Welcome to my x86_64 assembly template.
+Welcome to my x86-64 assembly template.
 Your main file is going to be in `main.asm`.
-Linking and compiling options are in the `Makefile` (it's a hidden file so you have to make sure to select `Show hidden files`).
-`main.asm` is already set up with a simple "Hello, World" program, so feel free to edit that.
+Linking and compiling options are in the `Makefile. `main.asm` is already set up with a simple "Hello, world!" program, so feel free to edit that.
 The debugger is also setup with GDB.

 Below are some resources to learn the language: